rhel-labs/instruqt/rhel-ctf5/01-challenge/assignment.md

   Manager Scott left you a DM on slack last night, he says:

   **Manager Scott** *(11:25PM)* :"Hey, I scheduled us months ago for our yearly compliance audit.
-They're going to be here tomorrow.
+They're going to be there tomorrow.
 I told them we follow the CIS Server Level 1 benchmark, that's cool right?
-We definitely don't want to fail *another* audit."
+We definitely don't want to fail -another- audit."

   Can you get this system within 90% compliance with the **CIS Server Level 1** benchmark?